CartoDB/raster-loader/README.md

 ## Releasing

 1. Create and merge a release PR `release/X.Y.Z` updating the CHANGELOG.md file

+Title: `Release vX.Y.Z`
+Description: CHANGELOG release notes

 2. Create and push a tag `vX.Y.Z`

+This will trigger an automatic workflow that will create the release and publish the package.